-It is important that you carefully read the fees information published on our website (Tuition fees information) and contained in your offer notification, as it sets out Central's and your respective rights and obligations including, but not limited to, circumstances in which sums paid to Central will be refunded.
+It is important that you carefully read the fees and additional costs information published on our website (Tuition fees and additional costs information) and contained in your offer notification, as it sets out Central's and your respective rights and obligations including, but not limited to, circumstances in which sums paid to Central will be refunded.
 It also sets out the potential consequences if you fail to make payment, such as Central's ability to terminate your contract and/or to withhold awards for the non-payment of tuition fees.
-In addition, non-payment of fees and/or charges could result in Central taking legal action against you to recover outstanding amounts - this may include the use of a third party debt collection agency.
+In addition, nonpayment of fees and/or charges could result in Central taking legal action against you to recover outstanding amounts - this may include the use of a third party debt collection agency.